AkiRusProd/numpy-transformer/README.md

-# numpy-transformer `(under development)`
+# numpy-transformer
+## What it is?
-This is a numpy implementation of the Transformer model in `"Attention is All You Need"`, that runs at CPU
+This is a numpy implementation of the Transformer model in original paper `"Attention is All You Need"`, that runs at CPU.

 <p align="center">
 <img src="images/The-Transformer-model-architecture.png" width=50% height=50%>
 </p>

-Some methods were borrowed from my [numpy-nn-model](https://github.com/AkiRusProd/numpy-nn-model) repository
+Some methods were borrowed from my [numpy-nn-model](https://github.com/AkiRusProd/numpy-nn-model) repository.

 Since the model is implemented at numpy, it runs on the CPU.
 Therefore, I have to set more gentle conditions for training the model.
 Otherwise CPU training will take **hundreds or thousands of hours**

+The model was trained on 10 epochs.
+On my machine, training one epoch takes 3-3.5 hours.
+Thus training of all epochs takes 32.5 hours.

 Example of translated sentences: